lych1233/compactDRL/drl/ddpg/README.md

 ### Warning for Using DDPG

-- DDPG is a little bit out-dated and is not the state of the art for single agent environments (though MADDPG is still used for MARL), and it has a serious problem on overestimating the Q-value which often leads to a terrible result
+- DDPG is a little bit out-dated and is not the state of the art for single agent environments (though MADDPG is still used for MARL or many situations), and it has a serious problem on overestimating the Q-value which often leads to a terrible result
 - It is better to use TD3 as an alternative, as TD3 is an improved version of DDPG which alleviates the problem of Q-value overestimation